What is Empire Building?

 - Networking – Building a community of employees and consumers that work together to make the company strong

-- Marketing – Advertisements/advertisers willing to work with the company and remain loyal; a foundation of strong marketing is critical for creating an empire’s brand name, strengthening its message, and solidifying the empire’s network
+- Marketing – Advertisements and advertisers willing to work with the company and remain loyal; a foundation of strong marketing is critical for creating an empire’s brand name, strengthening its message, and solidifying the empire’s network

 - Income Strategy – Each empire must diversify income-generating strategies to be effective and lucrative